imadcollin/apegroup-web-guide/Ch4/ch4.md

 Hmm.
 So, don’t you think it is time to fly with some coding and see some tricks and examples with nodeJs and ES6?

 #### Note(1):
-This section was harder more than what I thought anyway, clone the files and check them out.
+This section was harder and it took some effort , clone the files and check them out.
 A lot of new things and tricks it took me some effort to remember everything but I tried to write some coding and copy some from many recourses check them and enjoy.

 ### Why not ES6 from the beginning?
 Because a lot of examples online could be old and ES6 syntax not used, therefore I start this work earlier with normal JavaScript not ES6